nickrusso42518/fiftypieces/manuscript/section6.md

 I worked with that CTO on many other job sites and he stayed true to his word.
 He was hard-nosed because he was completely focused on results, and while a touch of empathy wouldn't kill him, I considered him a capable leader.

 ## 9 Nov - Power Supply
-I attended Interop in 2019, which was both my first time attending and speaking at the event.
+I attended the Interop conference in 2019, which was both my first time attending and speaking at the event.
 After my talk, I spoke to many audience members, awkwardly carrying a laptop and power supply while trying to shake hands.
 I ended up losing my power supply and this frustrated me.
 I spent probably 10 minutes looking for it, but I suspect it was casually snagged by another attendee.

 I wanted to be responsible and get it replaced quickly.
 I enlisted the help of a colleague who generously ordered me a replacement.
 It would be waiting on my doorstep for me **after** my trip.
 I still had two more days at Interop with plenty of work to do, both personal and work-related tasks.
 I'm an introvert who planned on blogging and studying that night.
 Instead, I realized that there were literally thousands of people I could meet if I was willing to vacate my comfort zone.
 It was not a hard choice.
 I promptly left my hotel room.